rstofi/rstofi/README.md

 ## Hello there!

-My name is Kristof Rozgonyi, and I am a data engineer, radio astronomer and developer.
-I like working with data, pipelines and complex problems.
-I am fascinated by space related stuff and philosophy.
+My name is Kristof Rozgonyi, and I am a saatellite operator and a data engineer.
+I enjoy working with space systems, data pipelines and complex technical problems.
+I am cureous by nature, and I have experience with space systems, data processing, (radio) astronomy and philosophy.
+Lately this site is a personal space for me for creative and side projects.

 Feel free to contact me @ [kristof.rozgonyi.astro@gmail.com]